1. What is secondary breast cancer in the liver?

 Giving chemotherapy directly into the liver means a higher concentration of the drug can be delivered to the area of cancer.

-In chemoembolisation, the chemotherapy is delivered along with an oily liquid or foam which blocks the blood supply to the cancer.
+In chemoembolisation, the chemotherapy is delivered along with an oily liquid or foam that blocks the blood supply to the cancer.
 The cancer is deprived of oxygen and nutrients, and the chemotherapy stays in the area for longer.
 The liver continues to be supplied with blood in the normal way.

 These treatments may not be routinely available on the NHS but may be offered as part of a clinical trial.